LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 The `if` statement in Bash runs a program[^builtin] and checks the return value.
 If the command succeeds (i.e., returns 0), the body of the if statement is executed.

-Bash provides some handy commands for writing common conditional epxressions:
+Bash provides some handy commands for writing common conditional expressions:
 `[ ]` is shorthand for the `test` command, and `[[  ]]` is a Bash builtin.
 `[ ]` works on shells other than Bash, but `[[ ]]` is far less confusing[^portability].